Sydney Harbour is the stage for an unforgettable end-of-year party.

 See the fireworks from the foreshore

 Numerous vantage points around the Sydney Harbour foreshore provide fantastic views of the fireworks.
 Access to many of these vantage points is free, but some areas are sectioned off for ticket holders, and you'll need to buy tickets in advance.
 To be smack bang in the middle of the action, secure a spot at the Sydney Opera House, the Circular Quay promenade or at Mrs Macquaries Point in The Domain.
-Or on the north side of the bridge head to Mary Booth Reserve at Kirribilli or Blues Point Reserve at McMahons Point.
-The harbourside park of Barangaroo Reserve is one of the hottest seats on New Year's Eve, with 12,000 tickets up for grabs (adults AUD$29.50, children AUD$5) and offers 180-degree views of the Sydney Harbour Bridge and beyond.
+Alternatively, head to the north side of the bridge to Mary Booth Reserve at Kirribilli or Blues Point Reserve at McMahons Point.

 Head out on the water